plasmatech8/skeleton-material-theme/src/routes/info/info.md

 ## Caveat

-The ripple effect is not cannot be added to component which contains other components (like buttons) that are not exposed.
+The ripple effect cannot be added to child elements of pre-built components because these elements (i.e. buttons) are not exposed to the developer and "use:ripple" cannot be added.

-Components such as the pre-built modals, paginators and stepper, will not have the ripple effect added.
+Pre-built components such modals, paginators and steppers - will not have the ripple effect added.